chaijs/chaijs.github.io/data/guide/styles/expect.md

     expect(beverages).to.have.property('tea').with.length(3);

 Expect also allows you to include arbitrary messages to prepend to any failed assertions that might occur.

+    var answer = 43;

+    // AssertionError: expected 43 to equal 42.
+    expect(answer).to.equal(42);

+    // AssertionError: topic [answer]: expected 43 to equal 42.
+    expect(answer, 'topic [answer]').to.equal(42);

 This comes in handy when being used with non-descript topics such as booleans or numbers.

-    var important = false;

-    // AssertionError: expected false to be true. expect(important).to.be.true;

-    // AssertionError: topic [important]: expected false to be true. expect(important, 'topic [important]`).to.be.true;